 Finding a Prospective Pet

-· Whether or not you have information about a pet’s history with other species or you’re bringing in a young animal, you’ll want to gradually introduce a dog and cat to each other.
+- Regardless of whether or not you have information about a pet’s history with other species or you’re bringing home a puppy or kitten, you’ll want to gradually introduce your current pet(s) to your new pet.

-· Before bringing a dog home, make sure your cat is set up with access to a couple of safe spaces where she can retreat to if needed.
-Initially give her a space with a door, and then you can use baby gates and set up high spaces that only the cat can access.
-She should have food, water and a litter box in these areas.
+- With the dog out of the house, make sure your cat is set up with access to a couple of safe spaces to retreat to if needed.
+Initially give a space with a door, and then you can use baby gates and set up high spaces that only the cat can access.
+Food, water and a litter box should be in these areas.

-· Once the cat’s safe space is set up, you can bring the dog home.
+- Once the cat’s safe space is set up, you can bring the dog into the house.
 They shouldn’t meet face-to-face for several days.
 During this time, they’ll both be able to smell and hear each other.
 You should spend time with each pet separately and allow them to smell their scents on you.
-If the dog is the newcomer, be sure to pay extra attention to the cat, so she doesn’t associate the change with less affection and attention.
+If the dog is the newcomer, be sure to pay extra attention to the cat, so they don’t associate the change with less affection and attention.
 If the cat is the newcomer, aim to make positive associations for the dog.

-· It’s crucial that the dog be leashed when making an introduction.
-Be sure that the dog has gotten plenty of mental and physical exercise before meeting the cat, so that he will have burned off some energy.
+- It’s crucial that the dog be leashed when making an introduction.
+Be sure that the dog has gotten plenty of mental and physical exercise before meeting the cat, so that they will have burned off some energy.
 Also make sure you can redirect the dog’s attention to another activity.
 You can use toys, treats and praise so that they’ll focus on you.

-· Once the dog is less interested in the cat behind a closed door, you can begin planning for them to meet.
-Have the dog on a leash, and you can use a baby gate to keep them separate and allow the dog to approach it as long as he is calm.
-If the dog behaves in a friendly and/or cautious way, try to not intervene in their interactions except to praise and reward the dog for his good manners.
+- Once the dog is less interested in the cat behind a closed door, you can begin planning for them to meet.
+Have the dog on a leash, and you can use a baby gate to keep them separate and allow the dog to approach it if calm.
+If the dog behaves in a friendly and/or cautious way, try not to intervene in their interactions except to praise and reward the dog for good manners.

-· Allow the cat to venture out of the safe space when she is ready.
-As soon as the cat begins to enter an area with the dog, continue to direct the dog’s attention with praise, treats, toys, etc. This will help the cat feel comfortable knowing that the dog isn’t focused on her.
+- Allow the cat to venture out of the safe space when ready.
+As soon as the cat begins to enter an area with the dog, continue to direct the dog’s attention with praise, treats, toys, etc. This will help the cat feel comfortable knowing that the dog isn’t focused on them.